-- RabbitMQ for PCF can be configured to provide encrypted communication in multi-tenant deployments.
+- RabbitMQ for Pivotal Platform can be configured to provide encrypted communication in multi-tenant deployments.

 - Separate access for operators and developers is automatically configured on service instance creation.

-- New updates for RabbitMQ for PCF with fixes are quickly released when CVEs and other security vulnerabilities are discovered in components.
+- New updates for RabbitMQ for Pivotal Platform with fixes are quickly released when CVEs and other security vulnerabilities are discovered in components.

 - Fast and simple Operating System patching with critical fixes available quickly.